An overview of the spin dynamics of antiferromagnetic Mn$_5$Si$_3$: Results

 \subsection{Low-energy spin dynamics ($E < 2$\,meV)}

 Starting from the AFM1 phase, the temperature and magnetic field dependence of the low-energy spin dynamics ($E < 2$\,meV) was not addressed in our previous studies.
-This is done here through INS measurements around the magnetic zone centers $\VEC G = (0, 3, 0)$ and $\VEC G = (1, 2, 0)$ (see Figs.~\ref{fig:gap}).
+This is done here through INS measurements around the magnetic zone centers $\VEC G = (0, 3, 0)$ and $\VEC G = (1, 2, 0)$ [see Figs.~\ref{fig:gap}].
 Fig.~\ref{fig:gap}(a) shows the temperature dependence of the spin excitations obtained at $H = 0$\,T. A first peak is always centered at $E = 0$\,meV and corresponds to the elastic line, while the second one at finite $E$ points to the existence of gapped spin waves.
-In the constant-$\VEC Q$ scans a sharp rise in the signal at $0.3 < E < 1.2$\,meV is followed by a large tail extending to high energies (see Figs.~\ref{fig:gap}(a) and (c)).
+In the constant-$\VEC Q$ scans a sharp rise in the signal at $0.3 < E < 1.2$\,meV is followed by a large tail extending to high energies [see Figs.~\ref{fig:gap}(a) and (c)].
 This tail could arise from resolution effects in relation to the steep magnon dispersion in the AFM1 phase~\cite{Biniskos_2022}.
 Another scenario is that spin fluctuations originating from non-ordered moments would result to a broad quasielastic contribution extending to high energies and being overlaid over the signal of well-defined spin waves.

-Within the resolution of our measurements, we observe for the AFM1 phase a single gap which is opening with decreasing temperature (see Fig.~\ref{fig:gap}(b)).
+Within the resolution of our measurements, we observe for the AFM1 phase a single gap which is opening with decreasing temperature [see red data points in Fig.~\ref{fig:gap}(b)].
 This spin gap hints to a local easy axis existing within this noncollinear phase and our DFT calculations indicate that the easy axis of the AFM1 phase is $b$.
-Note that in the AFM2 phase, the primary and secondary easy axes are $b$ and $c$, respectively~\cite{dos_Santos_2021}.
+Note that in the AFM2 phase, the primary and secondary easy axes are $b$ and $c$, respectively~\cite{dos_Santos_2021}, resulting to a double spin gap [see black data points at $T = 80$\,K in Fig.~\ref{fig:gap}(b)].
 The higher energy gap of the AFM2 phase is solely determined by the $b$-axis anisotropy parameter, while the lower energy gap involves the difference of anisotropy parameters between the $b$ and $c$-axes~\cite{dos_Santos_2021}.
 Consistently, one can see in Fig.~\ref{fig:gap}(b) that the temperature dependence of the AFM1 gap extrapolates to the value of the higher energy gap of the AFM2 phase.
-Naturally, no spin gap is observed in the PM state since spin fluctuations due to short range correlations result in a continuum of states.
+Naturally, no spin gap is observed in the PM state since spin fluctuations due to short range correlations result in a continuum of states [see orange data point at $T = 120$\,K in Fig.~\ref{fig:gap}(b)].